Michell203/MyWebsite/README.md

 # MyWebsite
 A personal website for myself that I will be building upon as I learn HTML and CSS.
-Click [here](https://htmlpreview.github.io/?https://github.com/Michell203/MyWebsite/blob/main/index.html) to view the website.
+To view the website, open the "index.html" file, copy the URL, then paste it here: https://htmlpreview.github.io/